Sarcolestes

 Sarcolestes (from Ancient Greek σάρξ (sárx), meaning "flesh", and λῃστής (lēistḗs), meaning "robber", and thus, "flesh robber") is an extinct genus of ankylosaurian ornithischian dinosaur from the Oxford Clay of England.
 The current type and only species is S. leedsi, and the holotype is a single partial left mandible.
 The genus and species were named in 1893 by Richard Lydekker, who thought they belonged to a theropod.

 Discovery

-Sarcolestes was first named in 1893 by Richard Lydekker, and its type species was designated as S. leedsi.
+Sarcolestes was first discovered and named in 1893 by Richard Lydekker, and its type species was designated as S. leedsi.
 The specific name was to honour Alfred Nicholson Leeds, the discoverer of the specimen, and many others like it.
-The holotype and only specimen, is a partial left mandible and fused scute that was damaged during excavation.
+The holotype and only specimen, is a partial left mandible and fused scute that was damaged during excavation (specimen NHMUK PV R 2682).
 The jaw preserved one entire tooth and two crown tips in its alveolus, with the missing bone in the central section of the mandible.
 It lacks a preserved predentary, even though the entire mandibular symphysis is preserved and complete.